syedhassaanahmed/syedhassaanahmed.github.io/_posts/2019-06-08-load-testing-analytical-workloads-using-kubernetes.markdown

 CMD ["sh", "-c", "curl -sS ${QUERY_SCRIPT_URL} > query.py && python -u ./test.py"]
 ```
-Notice how `query.py` is being download from a web url, injected by environment variable `QUERY_SCRIPT_URL`.
+Notice how `query.py` is being downloaded from a web url, injected via environment variable `QUERY_SCRIPT_URL`.
 If your queries do not contain sensitive content, you can use [secret gists](https://help.github.com/en/github/writing-on-github/creating-gists#creating-a-gist).
-A more secure approach is to host them on Azure Blob Storage and generate a short-lived [SAS token](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview), scoped just to the specific query files.
+A more secure approach is to host them on [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) and generate a short-lived [SAS token](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview), scoped just to the specific query files.
 Additionally we can also [peer](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview) the container host with Blob Storage in the same [Virtual Network](https://docs.microsoft.com/en-us/azure/storage/common/storage-network-security?toc=/azure/virtual-network/toc.json#grant-access-from-a-virtual-network) and enforce strict firewall rules.

-The above Docker image has been [published to my DockerHub](https://hub.docker.com/r/syedhassaanahmed/azure-kusto-load-test).
 To start executing the tests;
 ```sh
 docker run -it --rm --env-file .env syedhassaanahmed/azure-kusto-load-test
 ```
-Where `.env` file contains environment variables for authenticating and connecting to the Kusto cluster, such as;
+The above Docker image has been [published to my DockerHub](https://hub.docker.com/r/syedhassaanahmed/azure-kusto-load-test). `.env` file contains environment variables for authenticating and connecting to the Kusto cluster, such as;
 ```
 CLUSTER_QUERY_URL=https://<ADX_CLUSTER>.<REGION>.kusto.windows.net
 CLIENT_ID=<AAD_CLIENT_ID>